daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

     ![Modeler add reference](/images/tutorials/primaveraconnector/add-new-reference.png)

-5. Navigate to tab "Data Behaviours", and define a behaviour to be executed on "ReadList".
+5. Navigate to tab *"Data Behaviours"*, and define a behaviour to be executed on *"ReadList"*.
 This behaviour will be used to perform a Query/List request to the external Application.
     Copy and paste the following code:
     ```C#
     List<IDictionary<string, object>> employeesList = new List<IDictionary<string, object>>();